 We need volunteers more than ever to help a child find a safe, permanent home.
 Become a CASA and make a lasting difference in the life of a child.

 In 1977, a Seattle juvenile court judge had concerns that he was making drastic decisions for children and families without sufficient information.
 He conceived the idea of citizen volunteers speaking up for the best interests of children in the courtroom to ensure he was getting all the facts and the long-term welfare of each child was represented.
 His pilot program has grown into a network of nearly 1,000 CASA programs across the country.

-The role of local programs such as the CASA for Children of Multnomah, Washington, & Columbia Counties is to recruit, train and support the volunteers who work with the children in their community.
-Since 1986, our CASA volunteers have helped nearly 20,000 children find a safe and permanent home.
+The role of local CASA for Children programs is to recruit, train and support the volunteers who work with the children in their communities.
+Since 1986, our CASA volunteers have helped over 25,000 children find a safe and permanent home.